Absaroka (proposed state): Reception and legacy

 The secessionist movement never achieved widespread popularity, nor pursued legal means of secession.
 In a 1941 publication by the Federal Writers' Project, the story of Absaroka was published as an example of Western eccentricity.
 The formation of Absaroka has been assessed to have been only "half serious" and some historians have argued that the attempt to secede was a tall tale.
 Another historian has stated that the movement fell "into oblivion after having provided a modicum of excitement and entertainment for its participants."
-Contemporary coverage of the event is likewise uncertain if the succession movement was meant to be serious or started as a joke, and the press compared it to the similar Texlahoma secession movement.
+Contemporary coverage of the event is likewise uncertain if the secession movement was meant to be serious or started as a joke, and the press compared it to the similar Texlahoma secession movement.
 It has also been proposed that the movement was a "fun way for cowboys to distract themselves during tough economic times".
 In an interview with Helen Graham, a librarian at the Sheridan Public Library and a resident of Sheridan during the 1930s, she claimed that the movement was not widely known, nor perceived to be serious.
 Regarding the Absaroka movement, U.S. Senator Alan Simpson stated in a 2008 interview that he had an uncle who participated in the movement.
 Senator Simpson went on to recount, "They're weren't fooling around; a lot of people thought it was silliness, but to them, it wasn't."

 It has been proposed by Kirk Johnson, an expert on the American West, that the effort to secede was largely brought about by cultural and geographical differences.
 The region Absaroka would have occupied was settled later than most regions of the United States.
 Due to the American Indian Wars, the region was not safely settled till the late 1800s to early 1900s, resulting in "frontier spirit of experimentation still (being) fresh" during the 1930s.

 The series Walt Longmire Mysteries, written by Craig Johnson, takes place in the fictional Absaroka county of Wyoming.
-This county was created as a reference to the Absaroka succession movement, with Johnson claiming the name choice was to "make this place emblematic of the rural West and maybe of rural areas all over the world."
+This county was created as a reference to the Absaroka secession movement, with Johnson claiming the name choice was to "make this place emblematic of the rural West and maybe of rural areas all over the world."
 This same county was later featured in the A&E and Netflix television adaptation Longmire.